 - Surge and ESD.

 Resistors are specified to operate at a particular temperature.
 If that temperature is exceeded the resistance value will change.

-Increasing temperature beyond specified limits will stress the resistor film and substrate.
+Increasing temperature beyond specified limits will stress the thick film resistor film and substrate.
 Current flow through the resistor will generate heat which must be dissipated.
 There is also the temperature of the system environment to consider.